-Orographic gravity waves excited by an isolated or complex orography can always be represented by a spectrum of wave-numbers, whose direction and amplitude depend on the bottom boundary condition (as shown by (2)).
+Orographic gravity waves excited by an isolated or complex orography can always be represented by a spectrum of wavenumbers, whose direction and amplitude depend on the bottom boundary condition [as shown by (2)].
 Hence, the wave equation has to be solved for each wavenumber and, in physical space, the resulting wave pattern will be given by the Fourier integral (or sum) of their contributions (Nappo 2012).

-From the equations shown above it can be seen that, in directional shear flows, the mountain 133 wave equation (1) becomes singular at critical levels, where $\kappa_H \cdot \mathbf{U} = ku_0 + lv_0 = 0$ .
-For a 134 wave-number approaching its critical level, m approaches infinity according to (3), and the 135 Fourier transform of the vertical velocity $\hat{w}$ becomes small ( $\hat{w} \to 0$ ) according to (2).
-On the other 136 hand, according to (4)-(5), the Fourier transform of the horizontal velocity perturbation diverges 137 $((\hat{u}', \hat{v}') \to \infty)$ (Shutts 1998).
-The net result is an increase of the wave amplitude in the vicinity of 138 a critical level.
-However, only wave-numbers with large spectral amplitudes approaching critical 139 levels will in practice contribute to wave breaking (since this process is intrinsically defined in 140 physical space) and the subsequent generation of turbulence; small amplitude wave-numbers will 141 be absorbed at the critical levels, as described by linear theory (Booker and Bretherton 1967).
-Note also that the products of $\hat{u}'$ and $\hat{w}$ , and of $\hat{v}'$ and $\hat{w}$ , remain finite near critical levels (as shown by (2),(4)-(5), despite the divergence of $\hat{u}'$ and $\hat{v}'$ , since their amplification cancels out with the attenuation of $\hat{w}$ .
-These products would in fact be exactly constant with height if there were no singularities in the integrals in the exponents of (2) and (4)-(5), which account for the absorbing effect of critical levels (cf. Broad (1995), Teixeira and Miranda (2009)).
+From the equations shown above it can be seen that, in directional shear flows, the mountain wave equation [(1)] becomes singular at critical levels, where $\kappa_H \cdot \mathbf{U} =$ $ku_0 + lv_0 = 0$.
+For a wavenumber approaching its critical level, m approaches infinity according to (3), and the Fourier transform of the vertical velocity \hat{w} becomes small $(\hat{w} \to 0)$ according to (2).
+On the other hand, according to (4) and (5), the Fourier transform of the horizontal velocity perturbation diverges $[(\hat{u}', \hat{v}') \rightarrow \infty]$ (Shutts 1998).
+The net result is an increase of the wave amplitude in the vicinity of a critical level.
+However, only wavenumbers with large spectral amplitudes approaching critical levels will in practice contribute to wave breaking (since this process is intrinsically defined in physical space) and the subsequent generation of turbulence; small-amplitude wavenumbers will be absorbed at the critical levels, as described by linear theory (Booker and Bretherton 1967).
+Note also that the products of \hat{u}' and \hat{w} , and of \hat{v}' and \hat{w} , remain finite near critical levels [as shown by (2), (4), and (5)], despite the divergence of \hat{u}' and \hat{v}' , since their amplification cancels out with the attenuation of \hat{w} .
+These products would in fact be exactly constant with height if there were no singularities in the integrals in the exponents of (2), (4), and (5), which account for the absorbing effect of critical levels (cf. Broad 1995; Teixeira and Miranda 2009).

-The diagnosis of critical levels induced by directional wind shear can only be made in Fourier space (where the orientation and the amplitude of each wave-number may be determined), as explained above, but it is the wave energy distribution by wave-number in the wave spectrum that ultimately determines whether wave breaking occurs or not.
+The diagnosis of critical levels induced by directional wind shear can only be made in Fourier space (where the orientation and the amplitude of each wavenumber may be determined), as explained above, but it is the wave energy distribution by wavenumber in the wave spectrum that ultimately determines whether wave breaking occurs or not.